-For Sydney Theatre Company include: the Australian premiere of THE CHILDREN by Lucy Kirkwood (with Melbourne Theatre Company); the world premiere of THE HANGING by Angela Betzien; the Australian premiere of DISGRACED by Ayad Aktar; ORLANDO by Sarah Ruhl starring Jacqueline MacKenzie; BATTLE OF WATERLOO by Kylie Coolwell; the Australian premiere of THE EFFECT by Lucy Prebble (with Queensland Theatre); the world premiere of SWITZERLAND by Joanna Murray Smith; VERE by John Doyle (with South Australian Theatre Company); the world premiere of THE SPLINTER by Hilary Bell; and EDWARD GANT’S AMAZING FEATS OF LONELINESS by Anthony Neilson (with La Boite).
+Sarah’s productions for Sydney Theatre Company include: the Australian premiere of THE CHILDREN by Lucy Kirkwood (with Melbourne Theatre Company); the world premiere of THE HANGING by Angela Betzien; the Australian premiere of DISGRACED by Ayad Aktar; ORLANDO by Sarah Ruhl starring Jacqueline MacKenzie; BATTLE OF WATERLOO by Kylie Coolwell; the Australian premiere of THE EFFECT by Lucy Prebble (with Queensland Theatre); the world premiere of SWITZERLAND by Joanna Murray Smith; VERE by John Doyle (with South Australian Theatre Company); the world premiere of THE SPLINTER by Hilary Bell; and EDWARD GANT’S AMAZING FEATS OF LONELINESS by Anthony Neilson (with La Boite).

 Other directing for theatre includes: for Belvoir, the world premiere of THE SUGAR HOUSE by Alana Valentine; THE SWEETEST THING by Verity Laughton, THE SMALL THINGS by Enda Walsh, BLACK MILK by Vassily Sigarev, ELLING by Axel Hellsteius and THE ITALIAN AMERICAN RECONCILIATION by John Patrick Shanley; for the Old Fitzroy Theatre, THE SCHELLING POINT by Ron Elisha, VERTIGO AND THE VIRGINIA by Sven Svenson, HILT by Jane Bodie, WHAT HAPPENED WAS… by Tom Noonan; for Darlinghurst Theatre, THE UNSCRUPULOUS MURDERER HASSE KARLSON REVEALS THE GRUESOME TRUTH ABOUT THE WOMAN WHO FROZE TO DEATH ON THE BRIDGE by Henning Mankell;, for NIDA, SCORCHED; and for Sydney Opera House, THE COLOUR OF PANIC by Nicholas Hope.